-- When a new private housing development is planned we negotiate a proportion as affordable homes for rent or shared ownership. - You can access the Homes 4 Wiltshire website via the Council's website and see all the housing association and council house vacancies each week. - If you face the possibility of losing your home, the council can help you with advice and support to help you keep your home. - Last year 440 new affordable homes were completed in Wiltshire. - We helped prevent 528 households from becoming homeless. - There are 190,000 homes in Wiltshire, of which 28,000 are council or housing association homes to rent.
+- When a new private housing development is planned we negotiate a proportion as affordable homes for rent or shared ownership. - You can access the Homes 4 Wiltshire website via the Council's website and see all the housing association and council house vacancies each week. - If you face the possibility of losing your home, the council can help you with advice and support to help you keep your home. - Last year 440 new affordable homes were completed in Wiltshire. - We helped prevent 528 households from becoming homeless. - 94% of our council houses meet the decent homes standard - There are 190,000 homes in Wiltshire, of which 28,000 are council or housing association homes to rent.